Dryad, Washington: Etymology

-The community was formerly known as Salal.
+The Doty-Dryad area, before it was settled, was once known as North Prairie.
+The community became known as Salal.
 The name Dryad was supplied by Northern Pacific Railway officials around 1890 at the suggestion of Willam C. Albee, who was superintendent of the Pacific Division of the NP.
 In mythology, a dryad was a wood nymph.
 Albee figured that a dryad might find itself right at home living in the local fir and cedar trees.

 History

+The lands were first settled in 1852 by Joseph and Karolina Mauermann, Austrian immigrants who traveled by wagon train from Missouri.
+The region was inundated with strands of old growth fir and teemed with abundant wildlife, including cougars which caused issues for farmers attempting to raise cattle.
+The closest post office at the time was in Olympia, approximately 50 mi away.
+A post office in Dryad was eventually begun and continued until 1957 when the mail route to the community was absorbed by the post office in Chehalis.

 Dryad is one of many former lumber towns that sprang up on the Willapa Harbor Line (Chehalis, Washington to South Bend, Washington) of the Northern Pacific Railway.
 The town was originally located two miles south of the present location.
 The community moved when the Leudinghaus brothers of Chehalis built a sawmill at the present site in 1902.

 The Dryad Community Baptist Church was built in 1903 and has remained open since its construction.
 Renovations in 2006 were done to the bell tower and roof, with stained glass windows installed in 2018.